 Don’t be daunted by the list of ingredients used here; it all comes together quickly, as the idea is to cook everything as briefly as possible.
 Enveloped in plenty of coconut milk, this dish of noodles and vegetables becomes quite luscious.

 Here’s a good way to utilize raw root vegetables, including your choice of golden beets, turnip, jicama, carrots, and daikon radish, turning them into a tasty grated salad.You’ll want a food processor to make this doable.
-The tahini dressing adds a rich, delicious flavor.
+The tahini dressing adds a rich, tangy flavor.

 When you open your pantry, do images of the rugged mountains of South America, the colorful tablelands of Africa and the fertile river valleys of the Middle East dance before your eyes?
 If not, you have yet to discover amaranth, quinoa, spelt, kamut and teff, the quintet of nutritional powerhouses known as the ancient grains. […]